Summary of Requirements (Fall 2024)

 This course is designed to emphasize your intensive, analytic engagement with assigned readings and other materials presented for class discussion.
 There will be three analysis essays, ranging from 3-7 pages each, and 2 1-2 paragraph "theory synopses" which we will workshop in pairs during class as preparation for the papers.
 I will expect your avid participation--including regular attendance, prompt completion of assignments, and active involvement in discussions (in class as well as outside of class on moodle).

 In fact, class participation and attendance will comprise a significant portion of your grade.
 Beginning week 3 class members will take turns crafting discussion questions.
 For the week in which you are posting questions, you will also be responsible for helping to lead discussions both days.
 I will expect a short presentation introducing the main themes and questions on both days you lead.
-Our Course Moodle serves only as our public class discussion forum.
+Our Course Moodle serves as the place to find ereserves, streaming films, and our class discussion forums.
 Meanwhile, all information on the course is available on the course website.

 Readings are available in multiple formats, including books available at the college bookstore.
-Articles will be marked with where they can be found: ereserve, or online for articles available for downloading from the web.
-Please print out as many online articles as you can before reading them and bring all readings to class; lsmartphones are not allowed during class discussions, and laptops are not preferred but can be used responsibly for taking notes.
+Articles will be marked with where they can be found: book reserve, ereserve, or online for articles available for downloading from the web.
+To facilitate discussion, you should have all the readings for the day and your notes ready to consult during class.
+Smartphones are not allowed during class discussions, and laptops are not preferred but can be used responsibly for taking notes.
 To avoid distractions and grappling with data we can't vet on the spot, we will try hard NOT to google things in class!
 Please let me know if you have any trouble obtaining the readings.

 Sensitive Topics and Ethical Use of Images Anthropology courses address some of the most sensitive issues humans face (kinship, race, gender, sexuality, class inequality, violence, state politics, etc.).
 At the same time, class discussion is the central activity of this course and students are required to be proactive in their preparation for it.
 I define active participation in class as promoting a positive and safe learning environment through respectful discourse with students and me about the topics at hand.
 While most of our readings, films and assignments will not directly portray graphic or violent material, I will use "Content Notes" to alert class members to any such content ahead of time.
 I prefer that term (vs. "Trigger warnings") because it avoids psychologizing us and does not assume what our responses to material will be.
 I also prefer the more neutral-sounding "Content Notes" because it encourages us not to prematurely foreclose our engagements with difficult material, but just to be aware of our own needs and to provide extra care for ourselves if necessary.